 We want your stay with us to be as comfortable as possible.
 If you have any questions or concerns at any time, please let us know.
-You can also view or download our Interactive Patient Guide Handbook.
-The handbook offers a complete overview of Providence Saint John’s Health Center, including Patient’s Rights and Responsibilities.

-What to wear to the hospital
+What to Wear to the Hospital

 Please dress in loose, comfortable clothing that can be folded for storage.
 We will provide a gown and slippers.
 Leave any jewelry, hair accessories and valuables at home.